How many of these design classics do you have in your home? | Ideal Home

 With their clean aesthetic and blue and gloss-white finish, the products were originally designed in the Black Country to mimic fine bone chine, while being durable enough for the rigours of everyday use.

-7. Chiltern bench, Ercol
+7. Loveseat, Ercol Originals

 Related: Ercol collaborates with Next to launch new furniture pieces

-Ercol’s Chiltern bench was redesigned at the end of 2010 as a tribute to the company’s now classic Mid-century pieces.
-But it feels anything but retro.
 In 1920, Lucian Ercolani’s skills with steam-bending wood had ushered in a new era of home-grown furniture-making.
 By the 1950s, the family-run company’s Windsor and Evergreen chairs were must-haves for any self-respecting suburban living room and over half a century later, their popularity shows no sign of waning.

-But the company is always up for a modern twist and the Chiltern is an elegantly simple way to remind the world of Ercol’s heritage.
-Like the laces on a smart leather brogue, the crisscrossed spindles of this update spell out handcrafted as clearly as a dove-tailed joint.
+The Loveseat is an elegantly simple way to remind the world of Ercol’s heritage.
+This love seat offers a large, outward shaped elm seat, moulded for comfort.
 And it’s as British as a bowler and a rolled-up brolly.

 How many Design Classics do you have in your home?